Har Shalom Welcomes Interfaith Households

 Har Shalom has a distinguished history as an egalitarian and inclusive Synagogue.
 If you are the non-Jewish spouse or partner in a Har Shalom household, we encourage you to be an active part of the Har Shalom family.
 Here are some of the opportunities we offer:

-For more information or further questions, please contact the Rabbi or Hazzan in the Clergy Office.
+For more information or further questions, please contact the Rabbi or Cantor in the Clergy Office.

 Resources for Interfaith Households